Work Hard and Smart – Recover from Fluffoholism and Make Your Time Count

 And it isn’t.
 There is a good chance you have contracted something I call “fluffoholism“.
-If you cringed, the reaction is fully justified.
+It’s a terrible ailment.

 Fluffoholics are individuals who are very busy doing silly and insignificant activities.
 As a result, they either feel inadequate for not making progress or make some progress but can’t find time for anything else in their lives.